 Yes, it is possible to give thorough, detailed, in-depth feedback when pieces are read aloud.
 (In our case, the piece is read aloud AND we’re following along with a printed copy).
 Lots of critique groups adopt the read aloud method for many of the reasons outlined below.

-It helps to be a fan of audiobooks.
+It helps to be a fan of audiobooks, podcasts, or the radio.
 Listening is a muscle like any other.
 It gets easier the more you do it.
 Listening, or in our case, following along, requires uninterrupted laser focus.

-Because feedback is delivered on the spot, it is based on initial reaction–as a reader would experience the piece and we try to avoid re-reading, second guessing ourselves, and talking ourselves out of initial confusions.
+Because feedback is delivered on the spot, it is based on initial reaction–as a informed, experienced reader would experience the piece.
+We try to avoid re-reading, second guessing ourselves, and talking ourselves out of initial confusions.
 Which is a good thing.

 Spoken-aloud critique is fast-paced.
-To respond with valuable feedback requires a rock solid foundation in the principles of strong fiction.
-Not just knowing them on an intellectual level, but having internalized them, having them be second nature.
-For inexperienced writers who don’t realize fiction has principles and techniques, this is particularly challenging and they have to work hard on their own to get up to speed.
+To respond with valuable feedback requires a rock solid foundation in the principles of strong fiction, not just knowing the principles on an intellectual level, but having internalized them, having them be second nature.
+For inexperienced writers who don’t realize fiction has principles and techniques, this is particularly challenging and they’ll need to work hard on their own to get up to speed.
 Yes, shy people may feel at a disadvantage.
 (Sorry, we might not be the group for you, but give it a chance.)

 This group operates at an advanced level, but it has members with a range of writing experience.
-Quite a few members have MFAs or are graduates of Odyssey Writing Workshop or Viable Paradise, and/or are published, but not all.
+Quite a few members have MFAs or are graduates of Odyssey Writing Workshop, Clarion West, or Viable Paradise, and/or are published, but not all.
 Quite a few members come to us with no prior critiquing experience.
-We’ve found that comments written in private, especially by inexperienced members can be problematic, unhelpful, and occasionally even casually hurtful.
+No matter the experience level, comments written in private can be problematic, unhelpful, and occasionally even casually hurtful.
 The group leader is a writer like everyone else.
 She keeps the group functioning but has neither the time nor the energy to monitor comments written privately on manuscripts.
-When comments are spoken aloud, the entire group monitors and moderates the tone and content of feedback.
+When comments are spoken aloud, the entire group collaboratively monitors and moderates the tone and content of feedback.

 Why aren’t pieces submitted ahead of time so people can critique at home beforehand?